 - Non-economic damages: Damages that can be calculated by looking at bills and pay stubs are not the only kind of losses an injury can cause.
 Non-economic damages are just as real and harmful to a victim’s life.
 Mental anguish, pain and suffering, and scarring or disfigurement are all considered non-economic damages.
 The compensation awarded for these losses may vary widely but often increases with the severity of the injuries and the length of time they are expected to impact the victim.

-Why is Choosing the Right Personal Injury Lawyer So Critical?
+Why is Choosing the Right Winter Haven Personal Injury Lawyer So Critical?

 Your lawyer is your voice during settlement negotiations and any necessary court proceedings.
-A personal injury lawyer should always have your best interests in mind and be tireless in seeking justice for your losses.
-At Jiles Law, our personal injury lawyers will fight to get you the maximum compensation you deserve so that you can stop worrying about how you will pay bills or provide for your family after your accident.
+A Winter Haven personal injury lawyer should always have your best interests in mind and be tireless in seeking justice for your losses.
+At Jiles & Fugate Law Group, our personal injury lawyers will fight to get you the maximum compensation you deserve so that you can stop worrying about how you will pay bills or provide for your family after your accident.
 We take the time to get to know you to understand the extent of your damages, and we conscientiously investigate the circumstances of your accident to build the most robust possible case.

 Insurance companies do not act for the benefit of victims.
 They are for-profit businesses that are interested in maintaining their bottom line and have entire teams of lawyers dedicated to fighting claims from injured individuals.
-A personal injury lawyer from Jiles Law can help level the playing field because we can bring our experience, legal knowledge, and resources to bear on your case.
+A Winter Haven personal injury lawyer from Jiles & Fugate Law Group can help level the playing field because we can bring our experience, legal knowledge, and resources to bear on your case.

 Our firm is conveniently located in Winter Haven, FL, between 6th Street SW and US Highway 17 just 12 minutes from the Winter Haven Regional Airport (GIF) and 8 minutes from Lake Howard Park.
-Call us at 863-356-0941 today to schedule a free consultation to learn how we can assist you.
+Give us a call at 863-875-6900 to schedule a free consultation to learn how we can assist you.